samuel12sam/BlueLightBlocker/README.md

 - Allow the user to display a custom format for the color temperature in brightness info in the panel
 - Translations for other languages

-# Installing the applet via the Applet window
+# ℹ️ Installing the applet via the Applet window instead
 Please note that users who install Blue Light Blocker from the 'Download' tab in the 'Applet' window on Linux Mint will be prompted to install the `xsct` package.

 That is because Cinnamon does not allow developpers to publish their applets with pre-compiled code and compiling the code automatically after the applet gets downloaded from the 'Download' tab